esphome/esphome-docs/devices/nodemcu_esp8266.rst

   not be pulled low on startup.
 You can, however, still use them as output pins.
 - ``A0``: This pin can be used as a normal GPIO pin (like ``D1`` etc) but additionally can measure voltages from 0 to 1.0V using the :doc:`/components/sensor/adc`.
-- ``VIN``: This pin can be used to use an external power supply with the board.
-Supply a voltage from 3.3V to 12V to this pin and the linear voltage regulator on the board will power the board.
+- ``VIN``: This board can be powered by an external power supply by using this pin.
+Supply a voltage between 3.3V to 12V to this pin and the linear voltage regulator on the board will power the board.
 - ``ENABLE``/``RESET``: When these pins are triggered, the board resets.
 The difference between the pins is how they can handle voltages above 3.3V